bewinraphel/Notification-clean-Architecture/README.md

  ![Gro App Screenshot](assets/png/feature_image.png)

-# GroSnap App
+# Gro App

-A modern and intuitive **GroSnap App** built with **Flutter**, following **Clean Architecture** principles, using **Bloc** for state management.
+A modern and intuitive **Gro App** built with **Flutter**, following **Clean Architecture** principles, using **Bloc** for state management.
 The app features a beautiful home screen and a dedicated notification screen to view all notifications.
 The UI is inspired by **Dart's modern design** with clean and minimal styling.
 The app fetches data from an API using **Dio** for efficient HTTP requests and includes comprehensive testing to ensure reliability and performance.

 ---